davbrauer/galaxy-workflow-generator/README.md

 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

-# Support & Bug Reports
+# Support and bug reports

 You can file an [issue](https://github.com/destairdenbi/galaxy-guided-rna-seq/issues), or contact us [here](https://destair.bioinf.uni-leipzig.de/about/).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>